 Introduction - The Seventh Day Adventist Church - Cult or Christian?

-Because they hold a number of beliefs that differ from most other Protestants, many Christians, even Christian scholars, are at odds as to whether the Seventh Day Adventist Church is a cult or a Christian denomination - The word usually applied to religious groups that claim to be Christian, but follow the personal interpretation of one or more individuals, rather than the understanding of the Bible accepted by mainstream Christianity.
+Many Christians, even Christian scholars, believe the Seventh Day Adventist Church to be a cult.
+The word usually applied to religious groups that claim to be Christian, but follow the personal interpretation of one or more individuals, rather than the understanding of the Bible accepted by mainstream Christianity.
 In other words, most Christians arrive at their conclusions based on whether or not these groups are "orthodox" ie. they conform to the traditional or generally accepted beliefs.

 The word "heresy' usually gets the same treatment.
 For example, Greg Koukl says a heresy is

-This leads me to wonder whether Greg Koukl believes that "the church" cannot be deceived in spite of Paul warning that the wolves would arise from among the flock.
+This leads me to wonder whether Greg Koukl believes that "the church" cannot be deceived in spite of Paul’s warning in Acts 20:29-31 that the wolves would arise from among the flock.
+And so they have - beginning before Paul even finally closed his eyes.

 Before classifying any group as a cult, Christians need to pause a moment and read the definition of the word (from a theological standpoint).
 All Emphasis Added